Short on time? Using quick-cooking barley will cut this recipe time in half. See the notes for more information.

 1. Place a medium pan over medium heat; add vegetable oil, onion and celery.
 Cook, stirring often until onion is soft.

 2. Add bell pepper (if using), mushrooms and pearl barley.
 Stir well.

 3. Add water and bouillon and stir to dissolve bouillon.
 Bring to a boil, lower heat and cover pan.

 4. Cook for 50 to 60 minutes or until barley is tender and liquid is absorbed.

-• Or add 2 cups of any chopped cooked meat during the last fifteen minutes of cooking and serve as a main dish meal.
+- To serve as a main dish, add 2 cups of any chopped cooked meat during the last fifteen minutes of cooking.